p2-inc/keycloak-orgs/README.md

 ## Installation

-The maven build uses the shade plugin to package a fat-jar with all dependencies, except for the [`keycloak-admin-client`](https://mvnrepository.com/artifact/org.keycloak/keycloak-admin-client).
-Put the `keycloak-orgs` jar and `keycloak-admin-client` jar (that corresponds to your Keycloak version) in your `provider` (for Quarkus-based distribution) or in `standalone/deployments` (for Wildfly, legacy distribution) directory and restart Keycloak.
-It is unknown if these extensions will work with hot reloading using the legacy distribution.
+The jars that are distributed with the `bundle` classifier have the 3rd party dependencies bundled (via the Maven shade plugin), except for the [`keycloak-admin-client`](https://mvnrepository.com/artifact/org.keycloak/keycloak-admin-client).
+Put the `keycloak-orgs-{version}-bundle` jar and `keycloak-admin-client` jar (that corresponds to your Keycloak version) and its dependencies in the `providers/` directory of your Keycloak distribution and restart Keycloak.
+If you are installing several extensions that may have overlapping dependencies, it is recommended that you use the standalone jar, and manually install the dependencies, as you may run into version conflicts with the class files in the shaded jar.

 During the first run, some initial migrations steps will occur:

 - Database migrations will be run to add the tables for use by the JPA entities.
 These have been tested with SQL Server, MySQL, MariaDB, H2, and Postgres.
 Other database types may fail.
 - Initial `realm-management` client roles (`view-organizations` and `manage-organizations`) will be be added to each realm.

 ### Admin UI

-If you are using the extension as bundled in the [Docker image](https://quay.io/repository/phasetwo/phasetwo-keycloak?tab=tags) or by building our [Admin UI theme](https://github.com/p2-inc/keycloak-ui), you must take an additional step in order to show that theme.
+If you are using the extension as bundled in the [Docker image](https://quay.io/repository/phasetwo/phasetwo-keycloak?tab=tags) or by building our [Admin UI theme](https://github.com/p2-inc/keycloak), you must take an additional step in order to show that theme.
 In the Admin Console UI, go to the *Realm Settings* -> *Themes* page and select `phasetwo.v2`.
 Then, the "Organizations" section will be available in the left navigation.
 Because of a quirk in Keycloak, if you are logging in to the `master` realm, the theme must be set in *that* realm, rather than the realm you wish to administer.

 ### Compatibility

 Although it has been developed and working since Keycloak 9.0.0, the extensions are currently known to work with Keycloak > 17.0.0.
 Other versions may work also.
-Please file an issue if you have successfully installed it with prior versions.
-Additionally, because of the fast pace of breaking changes since Keycloak "X" (Quarkus version), we don't make any guaranteed that this will work with any version other than it is packaged with in the [Docker image](https://quay.io/repository/phasetwo/phasetwo-keycloak?tab=tags).
+However, because of the fast pace of breaking changes since Keycloak "X" (Quarkus version), we don't make any guaranteed that this will work with any version other than it is packaged with in the [Docker image](https://quay.io/repository/phasetwo/phasetwo-keycloak?tab=tags).

+## Related tools

+This extension serves as the base for a growing set of tools, each which rely on the API and model exposed by this extension.
+- [Admin Portal](https://github.com/p2-inc/phasetwo-admin-portal).
+Account and Organization self-management portal for your users.
+- [IdP Wizard](https://github.com/p2-inc/phasetwo-idp-wizard).
+Setup wizards for Identity Providers and User Federation / Directory Sync for many popular vendors.

 ## Extensions